Skip to content

 List the marketing pages, copy blocks, assets, and forms that matter.
 You do not need to recreate the Framer canvas, only the published outcome each page delivers.

 Describe each page to ChatGPT or Claude through Boomlink MCP tools.
-Attach the assets, set the structure, and let the assistant draft the page so you can review a preview.
+You start from a complete website template with a built-in database, ready-made parts add the features, and your AI edits the wording and layout so you can review a preview.

 Preview, refine, and publish